Rhinoplasty in Memphis, TN with Dr. Langsdon

 The Rhinoplasty Results We Strive For

-A rhinoplasty that’s noticeable is one that hasn’t been performed well.
+A rhinoplasty that’s noticeable has not been performed well.
 Rhinoplasty has advanced far from the traditional “upturned” or “pinched” look, and today the very best cosmetic surgeons create results that look natural for the patient.
-While advanced techniques give the surgeon more precise control and make the rhinoplasty surgery more comfortable for the patient, surgical skill and experience are the biggest factors for creating those natural and balanced results.
+While advanced techniques give the surgeon more precise control and make the rhinoplasty surgery more comfortable for the patient, surgical skill and experience are the most significant factors for creating those natural and balanced results.

 At The Langsdon Clinic, we strive to personalize each rhinoplasty so that the patient’s results are perfect for them and them alone.
 We understand that there’s no such thing as a one-size-fits-all type of nose, so our goal is to shape our patients’ noses in a way that fits their facial architecture perfectly.
-By striving to create results that are balanced and proportional to the patient’s unique facial features, we create results that are natural and right for the patient.
+We create natural-looking results by striving to create balanced and proportional results to the patient’s unique facial features.

 Meet Dr. Langsdon

 President of the American Academy of Facial Plastic and Reconstructive Surgery, 2018

 Phillip R. Langsdon, M.D. is Clinical Professor, Department of Otolaryngology-Head & Neck Surgery, University of Tennessee Health Science Center, Memphis.
 Dr. Langsdon’s career has been limited and focused entirely on Facial Plastic Surgery and he has dedicated himself to the pursuit of excellence in his field.